 Out of the Storm is an information and support site for adults with Complex Post Traumatic Stress Disorder (PTSD), also known as Complex Trauma and in the case of children, Developmental Trauma.
 Complex PTSD is a psychological stress injury which may develop in childhood or adulthood.
-It results from ongoing or repeated interpersonal trauma (e.g., emotional/sexual/physical abuse; neglect/abandonment; domestic violence), over which the child or adult has little or no control, and from which there is no real or perceived hope of escape.
+It results from ongoing or repeated trauma, most commonly of an interpersonal nature (e.g., emotional/sexual/physical abuse; neglect/abandonment; domestic violence, harassment), but also from constant exposure to major impersonal but dire stressors (e.g., refugeeism/homelessness, war, injury and death such as police, soldiers, emergency workers are exposed to), over which the child or adult has little or no control, and from which there is no real or perceived hope of escape.
 This accumulation of trauma distinguishes Complex PTSD from the better known Post Traumatic Stress Order (PTSD) in which trauma typically involves a single, impersonal event or a group of events of limited duration (e.g., witnessing a tragedy, being the victim of a car accident, short term military combat exposure).
 Please see "Complex PTSD as a Diagnosis" for further information.
 For more about trauma (definition, types, defensive reactions), click here.

 The Tip of the Iceberg?

 Although there are no comprehensive statistics available regarding the incidence of Complex PTSD, Pete Walker (2013) gives us an indication of how many people may be suffering from this disorder when he writes, "Renowned traumatologist, John Briere, is said to have quipped that if Complex PTSD were ever given its due .... the DSM (The Diagnostic and Statistical Manual of Mental Disorders used by all mental health professionals) would shrink to the size of a thin pamphlet."